sploov/welcomize/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Initialize WelCard with options '...'
+1. Initialize Welcomize with options '...'
 2. Call render()
 3. See error